Skip to Content

 Hotel on North in Pittsfield, MA

 Hotel on North is a 45-room boutique hotel that is renowned for its hospitality, decor, and dog-friendliness.
-Not only is it within walking distance of everything in downtown Pittsfield, but it’s got one of the most amazing hotel restaurants we’ve ever had the pleasure of indulging in.
+It’s within walking distance of all of downtown Pittsfield, making it easy to explore on foot.

 Flynn and Malinda posing in front of an ornate mirror at Hotel on North in Pittsfield.